Functional Collection Programming with Semi-Ring Dictionaries: Data Layout Representations

 Matrices can also be curried as a dictionary with row as key, and another dictionary as value.
 The inner dictionary has column as key, and the element as value.
 Thus, a curried matrix with elements of type !S! is an \lang expression of type !{ int -> { int -> S } }!.

 \begin{myexample}{8 (Cont.)} Consider matrix $M$ from Example 8.
 The curried representation of this matrix in \lang is !{ 0 -> { 0 -> $c_0$, 3 -> $c_1$ }, 1 -> { 1 -> $c_2$ } }!. \end{myexample}

 The flat encoding of matrices presented in Section~\ref{sec:matrix} results in inefficient implementation for various matrix operations, as explained before.
-By using a curried representation instead, one can provide more efficient implementations for matrix operations (cf. Figure~\ref{fig:cla_ndql}).
+By using a curried representation instead, one can provide more efficient implementations for matrix operations.

-\smartpara{Matrix-Matrix Multiplication} Instead of iterating over every combination of elements of two matrices, the curried representation allows a direct lookup on the elements of a particular row of the second matrix.
+As an example, Figure~\ref{fig:cla_ndql} shows the translation of curried matrix-matrix multiplication.
+Instead of iterating over every combination of elements of two matrices, the curried representation allows a direct lookup on the elements of a particular row of the second matrix.
 Assuming that the dimension of the first matrix is $m\times n$, and the second matrix is of dimension $n\times k$, this improvement reduces the complexity from $O(mn^2k)$ down to $O(mnk)$.

-\smartpara{Matrix Trace} The trace of a matrix can be computed by iterating over the rows of a matrix and a constant look up in the inner dictionary, instead of iterating over all elements of the matrix.
-Thus, the curried representation converts a quadratic computation to a linear one.

-\begin{myexample}{9 (Cont.)} By using curried matrices, the computation of the covariance can be simplified as follows:
+\begin{myexample}{9 (Cont.)} The computation of the covariance by curried matrices can be optimized as:

 Furthermore, performing vertical loop fusion results in the following optimized program:

 \end{myexample}